skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 5th of Last Summer, 1501dy {.date}

 It is early morning.
 The group is ready to leave the dungeon and is debating whether to wake the kids now or in town.
-Eomer doesn't want to carry the children, but Skeeve doesn't want to deal with frightened, crying children.
+Eomier doesn't want to carry the children, but Skeeve doesn't want to deal with frightened, crying children.
 They decide to take them back to town first, then wake them.
 Thordek considers taking the powder in a skull